OGRECave/ogre/Docs/src/ogre-shadows.md

 shadowed.
 We do not care about parts of the scene seen only by the light.

-Please note that this tutorial is more explicit and in depth than required to merely render shadows in OGRE as to teach you the theory behind the rendering shadows as well.
+@note This tutorial is more explicit and in depth than required to merely render shadows in OGRE as to teach you the theory behind the rendering shadows as well.